-Submissions can be made online through the QLDC website, by email, or via post.
-Specific submission details will be provided in the public consultation notice.
+- Submissions can be made online through the QLDC website, by email, or via post.
+Specific submission details will be provided in the public consultation notice. - Community groups may also present project proposals at a WUCCB public forum/deputation, providing an additional opportunity for discussion before the final submission.